About the Program

 As chief of the service at Columbia, you not only get more graduated, independent responsibility in managing floor patients but you also have administrative responsibilities in assigning OR coverage, clinic coverage, and developing the daily schedule.
 From an operative standpoint, you take on a larger role as primary surgeon in advanced head and neck cases.
 At Columbia we perform our own reconstruction after head and beck ablation so you will be relied upon to improve your microsurgical skills as the block progresses.
 You are responsible for overseeing proper management of consults during the day and serve as backup for consults during weeknights.

 As the non-administrative chief resident, you are primarily an operative resident.
 You cover both advanced otology (tympanoplasty, ossiculoplasty, mastoidectomy, cochlear implantation, lateral skull base cases) as well as plastics cases (functional septorhinoplasty, Moh's reconstruction, cosmetic facial plastics) during the course of your rotation.
-You generally manage the resident Otology clinic with an Otology attending physician and cover responsibilities for the administrative chief when he/she is away.
 It is a wonderful opportunity to perfect previously learned techniques, and also given the light administrative load allows you to seek other operative/shadowing opportunities that will enhance your training before either an academic fellowship or private practice.

 As the Cornell Red Chief you act as the head of the inpatient service and administrative manager of the Cornell team.
 Similar to Columbia, you manage the daily distribution of residents between the OR and clinic as well as oversee the adult consult and inpatient services.
 You are the primary surgeon for the majority of complex head and neck cases, and manage the head and neck clinic patients as well ensuring that they obtain a proper work up, performing the case as the primary surgeon in the OR, managing their post-operative care on the floor, and serving as continuity for their follow up visits.
 As the manager of the daily schedule, you also have the flexibility to scrub into general cases or cases relevant to your chosen subspecialty on days where the head and neck schedule allows.
 The red chief serves as back up call during the week and for a quarter of the weekends of a given block.
 Chief residents do not have any assigned primary call responsibilities.
 Finally, as the administrative chief, you work closely with the chair and site director to make improvements to the daily functioning of the service, and have the opportunity to choose and invite guest speakers for grand rounds.